KALANGALA DISTRICT OFFICIALS AND YOUNG PEOPLE EMBRACE THE POWER TO YOUTH PROGRAM

 Mr. Mwesige Patrick, the team leader of UYAHF said that the organization being youth-led is going to mobilize the young people and ensure their full participation and engagement in the project so that they are empowered and have a voice.

-While for EASSI Mr. Sheilah Kawamara Mushangi explained that as a women-led organization, they will focus on addressing gender inequality challenges among young girls and women and see how they can amplify their voices in Kalangala through the project.
+While Sheilah Kawamara Mishambi, the Executive Director EASSI explained that as a women-led organization, they will focus on addressing gender inequality challenges among young girls and women and see how they can amplify their voices in Kalangala through the project.